scholarworks/sipity/CONTRIBUTING.md

 # Verifying the Build

-Travis is set to run both Rubocop and the test suite.
+Travis builds enforce code style guide compliance in addition to running the test suite.
-If either task fails, the build will fail.
+If any test or lint check fails the build will fail.

-I have configured my git `pre-push` hook to run those tests.
+Adding a `pre-push` hook to git will help catch issues _before_ sending the build to CI.
-You can do the same by copying and pasting the text below into your terminal.
+Install a `pre-push` hook by copying and pasting the following into your terminal:

 ```console
 echo '#!/bin/sh